-Belgium is of course more than just a wee bit of land to pass through before you get somewhere important or nice.
-To cycling fans it’s a theatre of dreams and a large vault of cycle history.
+Belgium is of course more than just a wee bit of land to pass through before you get to somewhere important or nice.
+To cycling fans it’s a theatre of dreams and a large vault of history.

 The country sits between France and the Netherlands and is bordered by Luxembourg and Germany.
 It’s not big and although it has a central Government most of the time there isn’t and influence is drawn from the two main language areas: Walloons (French) to the south and Flemish (Dutch) in the north.

-From an assortment of fiefdoms in the 800’s (9th century) controlled (ish) by the French Court, Hapsburgs or the Holy Roman Empire, the Low Countries became part of Burgundian Netherlands (14th/ 15th centuries) and then spilt after 80 years of fighting in 1648.
+From an assortment of fiefdoms in the 800’s (9th century) controlled (ish) by the French Court, The Hapsburgs and the Holy Roman Empire, the Low Countries became part of Burgundian Netherlands (14th/ 15th centuries) and then spilt after 80 years of fighting in 1648.
 The Federated Netherlands and the Southern Netherlands set a recipe for further conflicts right through until the warfare sparked by the French Revolution when the French annexed the Low Countries.
 After the Battle of Waterloo in 1815 and the defeat of Napoleon Bonaparte, the area was reformed as the Netherlands.
 In 1830 a revolution saw the creation of a constitutional monarchy in 1831 and the template for modern Belgium was formed.

 The Low Countries which includes Belgium, The Netherlands and Luxembourg had for generations been associated with craft, design, intricate textiles such as lace making, instrument manufacturer, mechanical working, breweries, distilleries and art.
-Some of the greatest art the world has ever seen can now be found in the galleries and churches of the many mediaeval towns and cities lived in the past by skilled artisans.
-Belgium’s industrial potential had also been spurred by Napoleon’s occupation and the need for uniforms and metal for guns in his fight with the Royal Houses of Europe including Britain – the French Emperor furthermore confiscated monastic lands and sold or rented them out to merchants etc. echoing a similar aspect of Henry Vlll’s actions that created a greater English bourgeoisie or middle class of merchants.
+Some of the greatest art the world has ever seen can now be found in the galleries and churches of the many medieval towns and cities lived in the past by skilled artisans.
+Belgium’s industrial potential was also spurred by Napoleon’s occupation and his need for uniforms and metal for guns in his fight with the Royal Houses of Europe including Britain – the French Emperor furthermore confiscated monastic lands and sold or rented them out to merchants etc. echoing a similar aspect of Henry Vlll’s actions that created a greater English bourgeoisie or middle class of merchants.
 (Non-aristocratic money)

-The French speaking enclave town of Ghent situated within Flanders (French was the first language of Ghent University until 1930 and this was mirrored across society) had a huge reputation for cloth production and when a Spinning Jenny was smuggled out of Britain, the town utilized it to become a leader in Belgium’s industrialisation.
+The French speaking enclave town of Ghent situated within Flanders (French was the first language of Ghent University until 1930 and this was mirrored across society) had a huge reputation for cloth production and when a Spinning Jenny was smuggled out of Britain, the town utilised it to become a leader in Belgium’s industrialisation.
 Soon other areas followed as Belgium exploited their excellent communications (incl. canals), trading infrastructure and huge coal reserves in Wallonia, to become the first Continental country in Europe to industrialise.

 The French speaking Wallonians reaffirmed their position as the ruling class even more, as the cities of Mons, Liege and Charleroi (to name just three) boomed with the Industrial Revolution (as was the case also across the French border in nearby Roubaix).
 The Industrial Revolution in Belgium followed a similar course as Britain’s, and Wallonia soon drew workers from the fields and from across Europe including economic migrants from Italy, especially in and around Liege.
 Money became further concentrated in the south whilst Flanders remained mostly agrarian and conservative in nature supplemented by textile and light industry.
-It is said that Belgian railways spread tenfold compared to that in Britain.
+It is said that Belgian railways spread tenfold compared to that in Britain in this period.

-One hiccup was an economic slump during 1840/50 in Belgium caused by the splitting away from the Netherlands (fighting) and the failure of the potato crop – disease and hunger led to financial houses that had developed during the first boom years, to suffer a monetary crisis until the founding of a Central Bank restored confidence.
+One hiccup was an economic slump during 1840/50 in Belgium caused by the splitting away from the Netherlands (fighting/revolution) and the failure of the potato crop – disease and hunger led to financial houses that had developed during the first boom years, to suffer a monetary crisis until the founding of a Central Bank restored confidence.